What can I do?

 Make new friends, help a great cause and work in the amazing surroundings of the National Pinetum and Forest… all great reasons for volunteering at Bedgebury.

-Opportunities to volunteer vary from assisting with events to practical work in the pinetum; the following key groups are currently open to new volunteers:
+Opportunities to volunteer vary from assisting with events to practical work in the pinetum.

 Visitor experience volunteers

 There are several groups who work under the guidance of the tree team at Bedgebury National Pinetum, helping to maintain our internationally renowned conifer collection.
-Typical tasks include scrub and weed clearance around specimen trees, mending tree cages and autumn raking.
+Typical tasks for practical groups (Wednesdays and Sundays) include invasive weed clearance around specimen trees, mending tree cages and autumn raking.
 This volunteer role provides an opportunity to learn new skills and put them into practice within the collection.
-These groups are popular so please enquire for current availability.